-PaperDanny Birchall, Wellcome Collection, UK, Jennifer Trent Staves, Wellcome Collection, UK
+PaperDanny Birchall, Wellcome Collection, UK, Jennifer Trent Staves, Wellcome Collection, UK, Alice White, Wellcome Collection, UK

 What does it mean to explore a museum digitally?
 How can digital content do the work